sagreenxyz/chatbot/README.md

 1. Run the chatbot using `npm start` or `npm run restart`.
 2. Open your web browser to `http://localhost:3001` (or the configured port).
-3. Interact with the bot through the input field.
+3. Interact with the bot.
+Try asking "What time is it?".
 4.  **Correcting Responses:** If the bot gives an unsatisfactory answer, click the "Correct This Response" button that appears next to it.
 Enter the response you think the bot *should* have given and click "Submit Correction".
 The bot will learn this new association for future interactions.

 ## API Interaction